-269 "4.
-Environmental Consequences 4.11 Public Health and Safety 1 million acres of the California desert.
+There are approximately 1 million acres of the California desert.
 State and private lands have also been targeted for renewable energy projects.
 In addition, approximately 69 applications for solar and wind projects on BLM land are currently being considered.
 BLM's energy projects in the California Desert District are identified in Table 4.1-2.
 Renewable energy projects on state and private lands are identified in Table 4.1-3.
-The BLM has not received threat determinations for specific facilities, such as the PSEGS; however, given the utility-scale nature of the PSEGS and its similarities with other proposed utility scale solar proposals (such as Blythe, Genesis, and Desert Sunlight), the BLM assumes that threat levels among the facilities would be comparable.
+The BLM has not received threat determinations for specific facilities, such as the PSEGS; however, given the utility-scale nature of the Palen Solar Electric Generating System and the PSEGS's similarities with other proposed utility scale solar proposals (such as Blythe, Genesis, and Desert Sunlight), the BLM assumes that threat levels among the facilities would be comparable.
 Smaller projects could have an even lower vulnerability.
 Although the threat imposed and likelihood of an adversarial attack may be comparable regardless of facility size, the likelihood of a smaller (lower energy output) facility's success in causing a catastrophic event and the severity of consequences of that event would seem reduced.
-The presence of other DHS ""Critical Infrastructure and Key Resources"" sectors in the cumulative impacts analysis area, if present, also could contribute incrementally to the overall threat level.
+The presence of other DHS "Critical Infrastructure and Key Resources" sectors in the cumulative impacts analysis area, if present, also could contribute incrementally to the overall threat level.
 Such other sectors include National Monuments and Icons, Agriculture and Food, Banking and Finance, Chemical, Commercial Facilities, Critical Manufacturing, Dams, Defense Industrial Base, Emergency Services, Government Facilities, Healthcare and Public Health, Information Technology, Nuclear Reactors, Materials and Waste, Postal and Shipping, Water, Communications, and Transportation Systems (including aviation and highway).
 Thus, the Wileys Well Communication Tower, Blythe Municipal Airport, and I-10 each could contribute incrementally to the overall security threat.
-Reconfigured Alternative 2 (Option 1 and 2) Each of the utility-scale solar projects in the region that are or would be similar in size to the PSEGS would present a similar risk profile.
-The absence of the gen-tie line reroute or natural gas line addition would not be expected to appreciably reduce Reconfigured Alternative 2's vulnerability level relative to the PSEGS, and so the site security threat is expected to be similar to that of the PSEGS.
+Reconfigured Alternative 2 (Option 1 and 2) Each of the utility-scale solar projects in the region that are or would be similar in size to the Palen Solar Electric Generating System would present a similar risk profile.
+The absence of the gen-tie line reroute or natural gas line addition would not be expected to appreciably reduce Reconfigured Alternative 2's vulnerability level relative to the Palen Solar Electric Generating System, and so the site security threat is expected to be similar to that of the Palen Solar Electric Generating System.
 No Action Alternative A Under this alternative, the BLM would deny the PSEGS ROW application.
 However, because the ROW application area lies within the Riverside East SEZ, it is reasonable to expect that some sort of solar energy project may be proposed for the site in the future.
 The cumulative contribution of such a project to security threats in the California Desert would vary based upon the factors discussed above, including the size and scale of the project, the types and quantities of chemicals stored on site, and level of security.
 If no project were to be constructed, there would be no cumulative contribution to site security impacts in the region.
 Palen Solar Electric Generating System Draft SEIS 4.11-32 July 2013"